Submission and Processing fee

 Write text using following main headings: Introduction, material and methods, results and conclusions.
 Give acknowledgements if applicable.

 Manuscript should be written in American English.
-Use font style Arial narrow with font size 11.
-1.15 spacing after each line.
+Use font style calibri font size 11 with 1.15 spacing after each line.
 Each line should be numbered.
 Data should be presented up to 2 decimal figures only.
 Page layout should be portrait with 1” margin on all sides.
 Page number should be given in lower right corner.
-Avoid abbreviation in title and use full term of abbreviations for the first time.
+Use standard abbreviation if required.
 Avoid capitalization unless it is a proper noun.

 Use System International (SI) unit measurements wherever applicable.
 Imperial measurements like feet or inches are not acceptable.